flytbase/apidoc/source/includes/telemetry/get_local_pos.md

 ### API usage information:

-* This API provides linear position and lienar velocity.
+* This API provides linear position and linear velocity.
 * Data returned is in NED frame.
 * Be careful when using z data obtained into takeoff or position setpoint APIs.
 These API's may expect z values relative to ground.
 But the current local position that you get has negative z values for position above ground.